Sumangal44/devsumangal/README.md

-Certainly!
-Based on the information available from the [devsumangal repository](https://github.com/Sumangal44/devsumangal), here's a structured and professional `README.md` file you can use or adapt:

----

 # 💫 DevSumangal – Personal Portfolio Website

 Welcome to **DevSumangal**, a beautifully crafted personal portfolio website built to showcase the projects, skills, and achievements of [Sumangal Karan](https://github.com/Sumangal44).([GitHub][1])